ibm-messaging/event-streams-samples/kafka-nodejs-console-sample/README.md

 # IBM Event Streams for IBM Cloud Kafka Node.js console sample application
 This Node.js console application demonstrates how to connect to [IBM Event Streams for IBM Cloud](https://console.ng.bluemix.net/docs/services/EventStreams/index.html), send and receive messages using the [node-rdkafka](https://github.com/Blizzard/node-rdkafka) module.
-It also shows how to create and list topics using the Event Streams for IBM Cloud Admin REST API.
+It also shows how to create topics using the Kafka Admin API as exposed by `node-rdkafka`.

 __Important Note__: This sample creates a topic with one partition on your behalf.
 On the Standard plan, this will incur a fee if the topic does not already exist.